Blog

 Medical Procedures

-Medical procedures for diabetic neuropathy are usually reserved for people who have severely painful symptoms and that don’t respond to usual treatment after a prolonged period of time.
+Medical procedures for diabetic neuropathy are usually reserved for people who have severely painful symptoms and those who don’t respond to usual treatment after a prolonged period of time.

 Procedures commonly involve the surgical implantation of devices that inhibit signals of pain and improve the quality of life.
 Examples include: